The ReAction group – Resilient healthcare and patient activation

 Our vision is

-- To explore, develop, test, implement and evaluate complex interventions, methods and tools that promote health and safe, secure care for people with long-term or complex care needs, and that support their next-of-kin.
+- To explore, develop, test, implement, and evaluate methods, interventions, and digital tools that promote and motivate health.

 The research focuses on

-- Persons living with long-term or complex care needs, for instance as a result of pelvic cancer, heart failure, hypertension, diabetes or chronic ulcers.
+- Individuals living with chronic or complex care needs, such as those resulting from pelvic cancer, heart failure, hypertension, diabetes, or hard-to-heal wounds.

-- Decision support, digital methods and tools to increase precision and person-centredness in care.
+- Decision support, digital methods, and tools for increased precision and person-centered care.

-- Methods that promote and drive healthy habits, competence to prevent and manage symptoms, and competence to handle medication, self-care and rehabilitation.
+- Methods that promote and motivate healthy habits and competence to prevent and manage symptoms, medications, self-care, and rehabilitation.

-- Self-rating tools (PROMs/PREMs) that evaluate, among other things, patient-experienced continuity in primary care.
+- Self-assessment instruments (PROM/PREM) that evaluate, among other things, patient-perceived continuity in primary care.

 Research projects